-Carbon capture, also known as carbon removal, involves removing carbon dioxide from the atmosphere.
+Carbon capture, also known as carbon removal (see above), involves removing carbon dioxide from the atmosphere.
 This can be done by both natural and industrial processes.

 The best-known method is afforestation and tree-planting trees.
 Carbon can also be captured in soil by adopting appropriate agricultural and land management techniques.